What are Layer 2 (L2) Blockchains?

 Withdrawing from exchanges

-Some centralized exchanges (CEXs) like Coinbase Exchange, Binance, Crypto.com, OKX, and Kraken support multiple chains.
-So, for example, if you have ETH in your CEX wallet, you can withdraw it directly to your Layer 2 wallet by choosing the respective network and corresponding wallet address.
+Some centralized exchanges (CEXs) like Coinbase, Binance and Kraken support multiple chains.
+So, for example, if you have ETH in your CEX wallet, you can withdraw it directly to your wallet on a layer 2 network by choosing the respective network and corresponding wallet address.
+However, it’s always best to check, as not all centralized exchanges support this feature.

 Frequently Asked Questions (FAQs)